avantifellows/plio-frontend/docs/DEPLOYMENT.md

    4. You will see the new cluster within the list of clusters.
 9. Get into `plio-staging-cluster` and create a new service.
    1. Set launch type to Fargate.
 We'll use serverless deployments for Plio.
-   2. Name the service as `plio-staging-frontend`.
+   2. Name the service as `plio-frontend-staging`.
    3. Under task definition, select `plio-frontend-staging` and use latest revision.
    4. Set the number of tasks to be one.
    5. Service type to be `REPLICA`.
    6. Minimum healthy percentage should be 100 and maximum percent to be 200.
 Minimum healthy percentage defines the percentage of tasks that should be running at all times.
 Maximum percent defines how many additional tasks the service can create in parallel to running tasks, before killing the running tasks.
    7. Deployment type to be `rolling update`.
    8. Keep other values as default.
    9. Use the Cluster VPC and the subnet that you configured with Elastic IP.
    10. Auto-assign public IP to have `ENABLED`.
 Otherwise, it makes the task accessible only through VPC and not public.
    11. Under load balancing, select the Network Load Balancing option and select the `plio-frontend-staging` load balancer.
-   12. Inside "Container to Load Balancer", click on Add to load balancer option and select `plio-frontend-staging` in the target group.
+   12. Inside "Container to Load Balancer", click on `Add to load balancer option` and select `plio-frontend-staging` in the target group.
    13. For auto-scaling, go with "Do not adjust the service's desired count" for staging.
    14. Review and create service.
 10. Next, go to your GitHub repository and create a new environment from settings tab.